midmit/misosoup/README.md

 Discord VC equivalent setup for [RtWalk](https://github.com/) using mediasoup SFU.
-Except bots can play and video too.
+Except bots can play audio with video.

 DreamH frontend has the client protocol implementation.